daminienrico/pyspark_MLlib_example/README.md

 ## Recommendation

 I strongly suggest using Jupyter Notebook, it's easy to install (especially if you install it through Anaconda) and it's definitely more interactively than launching an application with spark-submit.
-Furthermore, you can install some usefull features (magic commands) which also provides you some interesting information about the performance.
+Furthermore, you can install some usefull features (magic commands) which also provide some interesting information about the performance.

 ## Dataset